-We believe our existing liquidity and anticipated return to positive cash flows from operations are adequate to fund our normal expected future business operations and possible international expansion costs for the next 12 to 24 months.
+We believe our existing liquidity and anticipated return to positive cash flows from operations are adequate to fund our normal expected future business operations and possible international expansion costs for the next 12 months.
+As the Company's primary source of liquidity is the cash flow from operations, this determination is dependent on the Company reversing the revenue trend and/or continuing to reduce operational expenses.
 However, if our existing capital resources or cash flows become insufficient to meet current business plans, projections, and existing capital requirements, we may be required to raise additional funds, which may not be available on favorable terms, if at all.

 We entered into an Investment Agreement with Dutchess Opportunity Fund, II, LP, a Delaware limited partnership on September 16, 2010.
 The Investor committed to purchase, subject to certain restrictions and conditions, up to \$10 million of our common stock, over a period of 36 months from the first trading day following the effectiveness of the registration statement, which was October 28, 2010.
 We may draw funds from the Equity Line by selling shares of common stock to the Investor from time to time.
 We will not receive any proceeds from the resale of these shares of common stock offered by the Investor.
 We will, however, receive proceeds from the sale of shares to the Investor pursuant to the Equity Line.
 The proceeds will be used for general working capital needs and for other general corporate purposes.
 Please see Note 6 (Shareholders' Equity) to our consolidated financial statements for more information on the Equity Line.
-As of June 30, 2012, no shares of common stock have been issued pursuant to the Investment Agreement.
+As of September 30, 2012, no shares of common stock have been issued pursuant to the Investment Agreement.